alboghardau/ProjectHeimdall/README.md

 # ProjectHeimdall

 Project done for an interview.
-Request to do a full stack app that can create a heatmap bu added positions to a map
+Request to do a full stack app that can create a heatmap by adding positions to the map.